-The first time you see the adorably shaggy Otterhound, you might mistake him for a doodle or mixed breed of some sort, but the Otterhound possibly dates back to medieval times in English, where they were prized for their otter-hunting skills.
-The large and lovable Otterhound is full of energy and always ready for fun.
-Otterhounds are friendly to all and affectionate with their family members.
+The Otterhound is a large English hound breed with long ears, a sturdy build, and signature shaggy fur.
+The first time you see this adorable dog, you might mistake it for a doodle or another mixed breed, but the Otterhound is actually a breed all its own.
+It's believed that these dogs date back to medieval times in England when they were prized for their otter-hunting skills.
+Today, these large and lovable hounds are full of energy and always ready for fun.

 Otterhounds were raised to hunt in large packs of dogs.
-Squabbles amongst pack mates would interfere with getting the job done.
-Therefore, Otterhounds are even-tempered and tend to get along well with everyone, including people, kids, other dogs and even cats when raised with them.
-Although Otterhounds are loving and happy-go-lucky, they are also large and strong.
-Their boisterous nature could lead to them inadvertently knocking over small children, so carefully supervise all kid-and-dog interactions.
+Since squabbles among packmates would interfere with getting the job done, Otterhounds were bred to be even-tempered.
+These dogs typically get along well with everyone—including kids, strangers, other dogs, and even cats—and are especially affectionate toward their family members.
+Although Otterhounds are loving and happy-go-lucky, they're also strong.
+Their boisterous nature could lead to them inadvertently knocking over small children, so carefully supervise all kid-and-dog interactions involving this breed.

 |Tendency to Bark||High|